|

 All

-of really old bikes come in for rejuvenation.
-We are glad to note
+really old bikes in for rejuvenation.
+We are glad to note an increase

-an increase in the number of folks out there who are really trying
+in the number of folks out there who are really trying to switch

-to switch some of their car time to bike time as gas gets more and
+some of their car time to bike time as gas gets more and more expensive.

-more expensive.
-Beware, though; there is a big difference (in bikes
+Beware, though; there is a big difference (in bikes as in cars)

 We've described what we mean about tuning up